 as understands the following addressing modes for the SH.
 Rn in the following refers to any of the numbered registers, but not the control registers.

+Rn Register direct

+@Rn Register indirect

+@-Rn Register indirect with pre-decrement

+@Rn+ Register indirect with post-increment

 @(disp, Rn)

 Register indirect with displacement

+@(RO, Rn)

+Register indexed

-- @(RO, Rn) Register indexed - @(disp, GBR)
+@(disp, GBR)

 GBR offset